-Attorney Gregg Mosson practices regularly in Maryland state and federal courts, as well as before the U.S. Equal Employment Opportunity Commission, Maryland Commission on Civil Rights, Social Security Administration, Maryland Department of Labor, U.S. National Labor Relations Board, and other administrative bodies.
+Attorney Gregg Mosson practices regularly in Maryland state and federal courts, as well as before the U.S. Equal Employment Opportunity Commission, Maryland Commission on Civil Rights, Social Security Administration, Maryland Department of Labor, U.S. National Labor Relations Board, and other administrative bodies, and the Fourth Circult Court of Appeals.
 He has handled multiple trials in state and federal courts.

 Disclaimer -- This Website by Mosson Law, LLC, Is Not Legal Advice: